 The variety of veggie meals you can make with this versatile, pantry staple are endless!
 Cold pasta with a savory dressing, warm pasta with a rich tomato sauce, or (my new favorite) pasta noodles mixed with hummus!

 Save yourself some time and clean and cut your vegetables the night before.
 While the pasta is boiling, roast your roundup of vegetables.
 Simply stir together and you’ve got yourself a delicious dinner!

 5 from 5 votes

-This vegan vegetable pasta is satisfying and packed with delicious flavor and nutrients!
-Loaded with veggies and sprinkles with plant-based cheese, this dish makes the perfect quick-fix dinner.
+This vegan pasta with vegetables is satisfying and packed with delicious flavor and nutrients!
+Loaded with veggies and sprinkled with plant-based cheese, this dish makes the perfect quick-fix dinner.

 Pour 3 tablespoons of olive oil in a large cooking pan on medium heat.
 Add sliced red onion, ½ teaspoon black pepper, ½ teaspoon of sea salt, and a dash of sugar.
 Allow the onions to caramelize for about 20 minutes.
 Then add sliced mushrooms to the pan and let cook for an additional 10 minutes.
 Once the onions are caramelized and the mushrooms are cooked, bring the pan to low heat.

 Preheat the oven at 400 degrees.
 Cut the broccoli as desired and break the asparagus into fourths.
 Add both vegetables to a large mixing bowl with 3 tablespoons of olive oil, ½ teaspoon of sea salt, and ½ teaspoon of black pepper.
 Mix the vegetables together and place them on a baking sheet.
 Bake for 10 minutes.